Options for Vegetarian and Vegan Dining on the French Riviera

 If the menu options do not work for you, ask for some veggies.
 An excellent choice is a Provencal ratatouille (tomato, onion, courgette, eggplant), or French beans, to go with a tasty courgette tourte (savoury baked zucchini tart).

-There are many other speciality restaurants in Nice and along the French Riviera, many of which are listed on the Happy Cow website.
+There are many other specialty restaurants in Nice and along the French Riviera, many of which are listed on the Happy Cow website.

 If you wish to go more mainstream, try out Lebanese, Indian and Italian restaurants where there are veggie options.